bemoierian/OS_Core/README.md

 </p>

 <h2>
-    How does a OS Scheduler work?
+    How does the OS Scheduler work?
 </h2>
 <p>
 <ul>